edubkendo/tower-docs/en/guides/controllers/flash.md

 ##Dynamic Usage

-The flash message can also be generated dynamically, by allowing your program to determine when to call the @flash method based on conditions.
+The flash message can also be generated dynamically, by allowing your program to determine when to call the @flash method based on conditional statements.

 ###Simple Case
 For instance, in the simple case, let's assume a posts model with a simple validation for presence on the title field: